 Make sure you’re using the original batteries in your smartphone.
 A third-party replacement battery will not provide the same charging quality and can frequently overheat and even explode.
 Ensure the wireless charger comes with Qi wireless certification, and check if your device officially supports it.

 - Ensure the wireless charger is free from damage

 Ensure that the wireless charging pad is not damaged or torn.
 Over time the material tends to wear out or crack and expose the coils increasing short circuits’ chance.

 - Check if your wireless charger has overheating protection

-Check if your wireless charger cut-offs charging at higher temperatures and once the battery completes charging.
-Many low-quality wireless chargers will not have a proper mechanism in place, so check your smartphone regularly.
+Check if your wireless charger cuts off charging at higher temperatures once the battery stops charging.
+Many low-quality wireless chargers will not have a proper mechanism iso check your smartphone regularly.